 Regeneron has reported strong revenue growth trend over the last few years.
 In 2014 its revenues increased by 34% due to higher product sales (EYLEA and ARCALYST) and Bayer HealthCare and Sanofi collaboration revenues.

-Bayer HealthCare collaboration revenues increased due to sales milestone received from Bayer HealthCare upon total aggregate net sales of specific commercial supplies of EYLEA outside the United States.
-Sanofi collaboration revenues increased primarily due to higher development activities for dupilumab, PRALUENT and certain other, earlier-stage antibody product candidates.
+Bayer HealthCare collaboration revenues increased due to a sales milestone received from Bayer HealthCare upon total aggregate net sales of specific commercial supplies of EYLEA outside the United States.
+Sanofi collaboration revenues increased primarily due to higher development activities for dupilumab, PRALUENT, and certain other, earlier-stage antibody product candidates.

 Regeneron's net income decreased by 18% in 2014 due to higher research and development expenses and loss on extinguishment of debt.

-Research and development expenses increased due primarily to additional costs for clinical studies of dupilumab and REGN1033, due to additional costs related to manufacturing drug supplies of PRALUENT, and due to its 50% share ($33.8 million) of the cost of purchasing an FDA priority review voucher in 2014.
+Research and development expenses increased due primarily to additional costs for clinical studies of dupilumab and REGN1033, due to additional costs related to manufacturing drug supplies of PRALUENT and to its 50% share ($33.8 million) of the cost of purchasing an FDA priority review voucher in 2014.

 Loss on extinguishment of debt was related to the conversion of the company's convertible senior notes during 2014.